CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2b-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon22.png)

-1. Spend some time on the page to explore different monitoring abilities offeres by Azure Insights.
+1. Spend some time on the page to explore different monitoring abilities offered by Azure Insights.

 1. Click on the Next button present in the bottom-right corner of this lab guide.